KareemTahaIsmail/MachineLearningAttempt_KD99CUPDataset/README.md

 # MachineLearningAttempt_KD99CUPDataset
-I tested a few algorithms with the use of the KD99 Cup Dataset, not all of it though.
-Too big.
+I tested a few algorithms with the use of the KD99 Cup Dataset.
+Not all of it though, it's huge.

 Algorithms Invloved were: